 Saturday, February 9, 2008

-Grand Hotel (1931-1932)
+Grand Hotel (1931-32)

 John Barrymore never quite got the recognition for his acting ability that he deserved.
-His brother Lionel and his sister Ethel won Oscars for their work, but John was never even nominated.
-Of all of the cast of Grand Hotel, I think his is the performance that most deserved recognition.
+His brother Lionel and his sister Ethel won Oscars for their film work, but John was never even nominated.
+Of all of the cast of Grand Hotel, I think his is the performance that most deserved recognition among this ensemble of actors.
 He plays a down-on-his-luck baron, a man who is so desperate for money that he stoops to some pretty reprehensible actions such as breaking and entering or even filching a wallet of money from a sick, dying friend.
 However, he's also a man with a conscience, the kind of guy who feels remorse and returns the wallet that he has stolen.
 He also doesn't go through with his theft of a pearl necklace from the great dancer played by Greta Garbo.
 Instead, he falls in love with her and "nurses" her back to happiness with his affections.
 I was more interested in what would happen to the Baron than any of the other characters in the film, and that's certainly a testament to Barrymore's talent.
 He was known for his profile, yet it's his face that I found to be his greatest asset.
 He's amazingly expressive.

 The one performance I didn't particularly like is Lionel Barrymore's.
 He plays a dying clerk at Beery's company.
 He's come to Berlin to indulge himself; he wants to enjoy what little time he has left before he dies.
 Unfortunately, he seems to be playing to a theatrical audience rather than a film one; his performance is almost too big and broad for the screen to contain it.
 His brother John is much more subdued and, therefore, much more effective.
 Lionel's Kringelein is teeth-grindingly excessive at times.
 It is a pleasure to watch the two brothers when they are together, but such scenes only serve to underscore just how much better a film actor John was.

-One of the minor characters, Dr. Otternschlag (played by the formidable Lewis Stone with half of his face scarred, a constant if subtle reminder of World War I), says of the Grand Hotel: "People come.
-People go.
-Nothing ever happens."
+One of the minor characters, Dr. Otternschlag (played by the formidable Lewis Stone with half of his face scarred, a constant if subtle reminder of World War I), says of the Grand Hotel: "Always the same.
+People coming.
+People going.
+Nothing happens."
 Of course, we see a great deal happen during the course of the film, but perhaps because the end of the film so clearly mirrors the beginning, we're meant to see that no matter what happens, the hotel and Berlin and the rest of life continue on as if nothing ever happens.
 It's a pretty bleak outlook, frankly, particularly given how much time and attention have been given to the lives of these individuals.

 No comments: